As soon as I returned to Korea,

 I believed I was receiving

-the world’s best interior film techniques,
+the world’s best vinyl wrap techniques,

 compressed into a short, intensive course.